Temporally Consistent Koopman Autoencoders for Forecasting Dynamical Systems: Results

-As can be seen in Table \ref{tab:pend_01}, our proposed tcKAE has clear advantage over DAE or cKAE for clean data.
-This advantage is magnified for $N_\text{train}=32$, which covers approximately one and half cycle of oscillation of the pendulum.
+As can be seen in Table \ref{tab:pend_01}, and Figure \ref{fig:err_pend}, our proposed tcKAE has clear advantage over DAE or cKAE for clean data.
+This advantage is magnified for limited dataset of $N_\text{train}=32$, which covers approximately one and half cycle of oscillation of the pendulum.
 The advantage tends to diminish with increasing size of training set.
-Large $N_\text{train}$ essentially makes learning with larger look-ahead step $\kappa$ possible for labelled training data, resulting in enhanced stability for long-term predictions for DAE and cKAE.
+Large $N_\text{train}$ not only makes learning with larger look-ahead step $k_m$ possible, but also reduces overfitting, resulting in enhanced stability for long-term predictions for DAE and cKAE.
 Table \ref{tab:pend_01} also shows that the variation of error (values inside parenthesis) is lowest for tcKAE.
-We see a similar trend with respect to $N_\text{train}$ when noise is included.
-However, interetingly with addition of noise in some cases the relative error actually decreases.
-This should not be surprising since models tend to overfit with limited data, and adding noise is one of the solutions to avoid overfitting.
+We see a similar trend when noise is included.
+However, interestingly with addition of noise in some cases the relative error actually decreases.
+This should not be surprising since models tend to overfit with limited data, and adding noise is one of the solutions to avoid such overfitting.
 Overall, tcKAE provides more accurate estimate of the state for long-term prediction.